-In general, the Committee annually reviews and adjusts base pay, in keeping with the overall objectives, pay philosophy and relative position with comparable companies.
-As discussed in more detail in the "Compensation Discussion and Analysis-Base Salary" above.
-For Fiscal 2010, base salaries (including amounts deferred to the 401(k) Plan) as a percentage of total compensation shown in the Summary Compensation Table, were approximately 99 percent for Mr. Olson, 98 percent f or Ms. Nielsen and Mr. Martin, 97 percent for Mr. O'Leary and 96 percent for Mr. Beebe.
+In general, the Committee annually reviews and adjusts base pay, in keeping with the overall objectives, pay philosophy and relative position with comparable companies, as discussed in more detail in the "Compensation Discussion and Analysis-Base Salary" above.
+For Fiscal 2011, base salaries (including amounts deferred to the 401(k) Plan) as a percentage of total compensation shown in the Summary Compensation Table, were approximately as follows: Mr. Olson - 53%; Mr. Potts - 60%; Mr. Beebe - 67%, Mr. Martin, Ms. Nielsen, and Mr. O'Leary - 66%.